signhoff/Project_Template/README.md

 Here are the standard command-line steps for managing your projects with Git and GitHub.

+Before you start:
+    See what remote repository your local project is currently pointing to by running git remote -v
+    If applicable, remove the wrong remote link git remote remove origin
+    Add the correct remote URL
+      git remote add origin https://github.com/signhoff/Quantitative_Momentum
+    Push to the correct repository
+      git push -u origin main

 ### **Part 1: How to Upload a Brand New Project to GitHub**

   Step 1: CD into the Project Folder